sonishreyas/store/README.md

-# 📍 Day 3 — Routing, Dynamic UI & Server Integration
+# 📍 Day 4 — Redux State Management & API Integration

-Today’s goal is to make the application navigable, dynamic, and connected to backend data using **React Router** and **data-fetching patterns**.
+This branch introduces **global state management using Redux Toolkit** and improves the application by keeping shared UI state consistent across multiple components.

-This day covers the largest chunk of real development skills — routing, navigation, dynamic rendering, and reading values from the URL.
+By the end of Day 4, the app becomes a real mini-store with cart logic connected globally instead of component-level state.

 ---